Skip to main content

 Piriformis Trigger Points | How To Find And Self Treat

-Armed with my personal experience as a neuromuscular therapist with over 20 years of expertise and practical knowledge at my clinic Release Muscle Therapy, I’ll guide you here on how to identify, self-treat, and prevent piriformis trigger points and related issues.
+Armed with my personal experience as a neuromuscular therapist with over 25 years of expertise and practical knowledge at my clinic Release Muscle Therapy, I’ll guide you through everything you need to know: how to identify, self-treat, and prevent piriformis trigger points, deep gluteal pain, and related conditions.

 Piriformis Muscle Anatomy And Function